1agiloke/kedatect-assessment/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# KeDa Tech Software Engineer Assessment

+This is the root project of Assessment 2.
+Please go to Assessment1 directory to see the Assessment1 answers.

 ## Available Scripts